Variations in Receipt of Benefit

 Description of Eligibility Criteria

 Claimants must be at least 65 years old or permanently and totally disabled.
 The surviving spouse must be at least 60 years old.
 To be eligible the taxpayer must have lived in the community for one year immediately preceding the benefits.
 In addition, municipalities can set their own eligibility criteria and income requirements.
-Participates in this program may also participate in other relief programs, including the circuit breaker and the tax freeze program.
+Participants in this program may also participate in other relief programs, including the circuit breaker and the tax freeze program.

 Local Option in Adoption of Program